javierelpianista/h2p-ricpad/README.md

     git clone https://github.com/javierelpianista/h2p-ricpad

+(this step can be avoided if downloaded from a repository).

 A folder called `h2p-ricpad` will be created in the current directory.
 CD to that folder, then follow the typical procedure to build with cmake